Curton/GoMatchingKernel/README.md

-# Exchanges Matching Kernel
+# Order Matching Engine
 [![Go](https://github.com/Curton/GoMatchingKernel/actions/workflows/go.yml/badge.svg)](https://github.com/Curton/GoMatchingKernel/actions/workflows/go.yml)

-- A simple exchanges matching kernel written in Go.
+- A simple exchanges matching engine written in Go.
 - A study project.
-- The kernel acting the core of an Order Matching System.
+- The kernel acting the core of an Order Matching Engine.
 - The kernel is designed to efficiently match buy and sell orders in a financial exchanges.

 ## Features